GoncaloPereira95/weather-data-pipeline/README.md

-# 🌦️ Weather Data Pipeline & Dashboard — Porto (2002–2022)
+# Weather Data Pipeline & Dashboard — Porto (2002–2022)

-> **Context:** Data Analyst recruitment assignment completed for COCUS (April 2021).
-> Built an end-to-end data pipeline ingesting 20 years of weather data via API, storing it in a relational database, and delivering an interactive BI dashboard with strategic business insights.
+> End-to-end data pipeline ingesting 20 years of weather data via API, storing it in a relational database, and delivering an interactive BI dashboard with strategic business insights.

 ---

-## 📋 Project Overview
+## Project Overview

-Working as a Data Analyst for **E-Green**, a fictional renewables company based in Porto specialised in solar and wind energy generation, the objective was to perform a **historical weather analysis** of Porto over the last 20 years (2002–2022) to support:
+Historical weather analysis of Porto over the last 20 years (2002–2022), built for a renewables company specialised in solar and wind energy generation.
+The goal was to support:

 - **Energy production planning** — understanding temperature and wind patterns to optimise solar panel and wind turbine performance
 - **R&D strategy** — analysing precipitation trends to inform technology adaptation decisions

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 | Layer | Tool |
 |---|---|